William J. Brennan Jr.: Supreme Court appointment

 Brennan was given a recess appointment as an associate justice of the United States Supreme Court by President Dwight D. Eisenhower on October 15, 1956, shortly before the 1956 presidential election, and was sworn into office the following day.
 The president's advisers thought the appointment of a Roman Catholic Democrat from the Northeast would woo critical voters in the upcoming re-election campaign for Eisenhower, a Republican.
-Brennan was also strongly supported by Cardinal Francis Spellman.
+Cardinal Francis Spellman had asked Eisenhower to appoint a Catholic to the court.
+Brennan was one of two candidates who met Eisenhower's three criteria: experience on lower courts; relative youth and good health; and a Catholic.

 Brennan gained the attention of Herbert Brownell, United States Attorney General and Eisenhower's chief legal affairs adviser, when Brennan had to give a speech at a conference (as a substitute for New Jersey Supreme Court Chief Justice Arthur Vanderbilt).
 To Brownell, Brennan's speech seemed to suggest a marked conservatism, especially on criminal matters.

 His nomination, formally submitted to the Senate Judiciary Committee on January 14, 1957, faced a small amount of controversy from two angles.
 The National Liberal League opposed the nomination of a Catholic, thinking he would rely on his religious beliefs rather than the Constitution when ruling, and Senator Joseph McCarthy had read transcripts of Brennan's speech where he decried overzealous anti-Communist investigations as "witch-hunts."
 After a confirmation hearing in which Brennan defended himself against McCarthy's attacks and proclaimed that he would rule solely on the basis of the Constitution and not on Church law, he was confirmed by a near-unanimous vote, with only Senator McCarthy voting against him.

 Other factors playing into Brennan's appointment were his status as a state court judge – no state judge had been appointed to the High Court since Benjamin N. Cardozo in 1932 – and Eisenhower's desire to appear bipartisan after his appointments of two Republicans: Earl Warren (former Governor of California) and John Marshall Harlan II.

 Brennan filled the seat vacated by Justice Sherman Minton.
 He held the post until his retirement on July 20, 1990, for health reasons; he was succeeded on the Court by Justice David Souter.
 He was the last federal judge in active service to have been appointed to his position by President Eisenhower.
 Brennan then taught at Georgetown University Law Center until 1994.
 With 1,360 opinions, he is second only to William O. Douglas in number of opinions written while a Supreme Court justice.